Painting

 The creative process was challenging, revealing the unsettling resemblance between war and a game for those who instigate it.

-Consequently, the series departs from my usual style, adopting a pop art influence from 80s and 90s video games to convey and process this profound subject.
+Consequently, the War in Ukraine series departs from my usual style, adopting a pop art influence from 80s and 90s video games to convey and process this profound subject.

 I chose this approach because, to decision-makers, war often seems like a game, and the parallels between the mechanics of warfare and video games are striking.
 The stylised depiction also explores the naive nature of war, drawing inspiration from Futurism and Constructivism from earlier wartime periods.